Skip to main content

-I initially embarked on a career in Medicine, but following a change-of-heart, left medical school after graduating with a BSc (and intercalated Philosophy degree), to pursue a Master's in Contemporary Art Theory.
-I wrote my MA dissertation on syncope as micro-death within life, a becoming-object or process of unknowing; which prompted me to begin to consider another liminal phenomenon – love.
+I am an interdisciplinary writer and researcher, writing theory, poetry and fiction.
+I initially embarked on a career in Medicine, but following a change-of-heart, left medical school after graduating with a BSc (and intercalated Philosophy degree) to pursue a Master's in Contemporary Art Theory.
+I wrote my MA dissertation on syncope as micro-death within life, a becoming-object or process of unknowing; prompting me to begin to consider another liminal process – love.

 I consider my practice to be ‘cosmotechnical' (Hui, 2016), oscillating between explorations of our increasingly baroque engagements with emerging technologies, the geo- and cosmo-poetic, the affective translations of gendered and racialised subjectivation, and collective intra-active processes of resistance and decolonisation.
 I have written for journals such as Journal for Cultural Research and Chiasma, and my creative writing has appeared in magazines such as SALT Journal for Feminism and Contemporary Art and Gutter, and is forthcoming in Worms Magazine.

 Chaudhry, S. (2020) ‘Ghosting: Contemporary Media Technologies and Millennial Temporalities', Chiasma: A Site for Thought, Issue 6 (Disenchantment)